BeanieODM/beanie/docs/tutorial/install.md

 ```

-To set up collection name it uses inner class Collection.
+To set up the collection name it uses inner class Collection.

-To set up simple index [Indexed](/api/fields/#indexed) function over the data type can be used
+To set up a simple index [Indexed](/api/fields/#indexed) function over the data type can be used

 For the complex cases indexes should be set up in the Collection inner class also.

 ## Init

-Beanie uses motor as a driver.
+Beanie uses Motor as a driver.

 ```python
 # Crete Motor client